denten-courses/con-civ/2025-spring/README.md

 - *Vindication of the Rights of Woman* (1792) by Mary Wollstonecraft: Introduction, Ch 1-4, 9, 13.
 - Olympe de Gouges, [*Declaration of Rights of Women and the Female Citizen*][602] (1791)
-- Simone de Beauvoir, from [*Second Sex*][1104] (1949): Chapter 3: Historical Materialism, Chapter 10:
-  Woman's Situation and Character, Chapter 14: The Independent Woman, and Conclusion.

 [402]:https://archive.org/download/historicalmoralv00woll/historicalmoralv00woll.pdf
 [401]: https://oll.libertyfund.org/sources/1327-facsimile-pdf-burke-select-works-of-edmund-burke-vol-2/download